 But if you just need to make quick videos for simple projects, this is probably overkill.

 SnagIt is an easy-to-use screen capture tool from TechSmith (makers of Camtasia).
 The interface is intuitive, so you won’t have to spend a lot of time learning the software.

 Although it doesn’t offer nearly as wide a variety of editing options as Camtasia, SnagIt is a highly reliable application for basic video creation with trimming capability.
 As an added bonus, it allows you to capture, edit, and annotate still screenshots.

-SnagIt pricing is much more reasonable than Camtasia at $49.95 for a lifetime license that allows installation on 2 devices per user.
-The annual maintenance is $12.49 and includes software upgrades as well as priority support.
+SnagIt pricing is much more reasonable than Camtasia at $62.99 for a lifetime license that allows installation on 2 devices per user.

 Option 4: Loom